lemlac/mulem/docs/reference.md

 print("1 - 1 = {action(1, 1)}")  -- Prints "0".
 ```

+There is a symmetry between the type annotation and the value expression in Mu: `T?` and `x?`, `T!` and `x!`, etc..
+The same goes for functions.

+- `fn(int, int): int` — used in a type position, *it's a function pointer type.*
+- `fn(a, b) = a + b` — used in a value position, *it's a lambda.*

+These two forms are always distinguishable by the surrounding code.
+The parser can tell which one it's looking at based on whether what follows the parameter list is `:` (a type) or `=` (a body).

+The one genuine edge case the spec calls out — trying to name a lambda `fn` — is already caught as a compile-time error with a helpful message.
+That's a reasonable resolution rather than a design flaw.

+So I'd actually retract that criticism.
+The symmetry is worth preserving and the grammar seems resolvable without a second keyword.

+What's your take on it — do you see an actual parsing ambiguity I'm missing, or is it clean?

 #### Parameter Modifiers

 Function parameters can be declared like variables.
 Likewise, you can modify their mutability and reference-ness the same way.